 Resisting arrest, also known as obstruction, can result in significant consequences.

-If you face resisting arrest charges, you are in need of an experienced attorney to help you fight for your rights.
+If you face resisting arrest charges, you are in need of an experienced criminal defense attorney to help you fight for your rights.

 What Is Resisting Arrest?